eldariont/svim/README.rst

     :align: center

 Structural variants (SVs) are typically defined as genomic variants larger than 50bps (e.g. deletions, duplications, inversions).
-Studies have shown that they affect more bases in any given genome than SNPs and small Indels taken together.
+Studies have shown that they affect more bases in an average genome than SNPs and small Indels together.
 Consequently, they have a large impact on genes and regulatory regions.
-This is reflected in the large number of genetic diseases that are caused by SVs.
+This is reflected in the large number of genetic disorders and other disease that are associated to SVs.

 Common sequencing technologies by providers such as Illumina generate short reads with high accuracy.
-However, they exhibit weaknesses in repeat and low-complexity regions.
+However, they exhibit weaknesses in repeat and low-complexity regions where SVs are particularly common.
-This negatively affects SV detection because SVs are associated to such regions.
-Single molecule long-read sequencing technologies from Pacific Biotechnologies and Oxford Nanopore produce reads with error rates of up to 15% but with lengths of several kb.
+Single molecule long-read sequencing technologies from Pacific Biotechnologies and Oxford Nanopore produce reads with error rates of up to 15% but with lengths of several kbps.
 The high read lengths enable them to cover entire repeats and SVs which facilitates SV detection.

 Installation